 What inspired you to work in STEM?

 I’m a bibliophile through and through, and my heart belongs to literature.
-However, my dad worked at LLNL, and I grew up hearing about the work and mission of the National Labs.
-He brought me to Take Your Daughter to Work Day when I was in high school, and I was impressed with the significant contributions the Lab makes to the nation.
+However, my Dad worked at LLNL, and I grew up hearing about the work and mission of the national labs.
 Dad encouraged me to intern here when I was in my master’s program.
 Now, I’m a proud second-generation LLNL employee.

 I consider myself a student of the world.
 I simply love to learn.
 The national laboratories are great for people like me because the work is challenging, stimulating, and constantly evolving.

-Computing has been a fundamental part of LLNL since its founding 60 years ago, and the Lab has a stellar reputation for shaping the frontiers of high performance computing and computer science.
+Computing has been a fundamental part of LLNL since its founding more than 65 years ago, and the Lab has a stellar reputation for shaping the frontiers of high performance computing and computer science.
 Having the opportunity to collaborate with and lend my skills to a brilliant team of scientists is really a privilege.
-My job is to help tell their story, and that’s a lot of fun.
+My job is to help tell their stories, and that’s a lot of fun.